experimentalsoundingfinland/experimentalsoundingfinland.github.io/about.md

 title: About
 ---
 This website provides a shared **[calendar](calendar.md)** for the activities of the creative sonic communities active in Finland.
 It is a place to show your events (performance, workshop, etc.) but also to easily find what and when other people are doing something public.
+The calendar is a free service and will remain free.

 ---